TREND: Truncated Generalized Normal Density Estimation of Inception Embeddings for GAN Evaluation: Proposed Method

 The parameters $(\mu, \sigma, \beta)$ are estimated by maximizing the likelihood of $n$ samples from the distribution.
 When we denote the $i$th feature dimension of the $j$th sample as $x^j_i$~$(j=1,\ldots,n)$, the likelihood $L$ is written as

 By taking logarithm, we get log-likelihood as follows:

 Since it is intractable to formulate an analytic solution for the parameters $(\mu,\sigma,\beta)$ maximizing \eqref{eq:ll}, a numerical approach should be adopted to estimate the parameters.
 We use a trust-region minimization method~\cite{optimizer1998}.
-We set the initial parameters as the sample mean, sample standard deviation, and 2, respectively, which corresponds to the case of fitting to a normal distribution.
 For the density estimation, we omit the feature values at zero occurring by truncation.

 Finally, we measure the JSD between the estimated probability density of the Inception features for the generated images $f^g$ and that for the target real images $f^r$ as